Tsukiyonocm/Reading-List/README.md

 3. <b>The Restaurant at the End of the Galaxy</b> by Douglas Adams (1-16-22) - 6 * 9 = 42

 4. <b>Star Wars: Master & Apprentice</b> by Claudia Gray (2-2-22) - So this was a tale about Qui-gon Jinn and Obi-Wan Kenobi.
 It filled in some of the history on their relationship and overall the character of Qui-gon who sadly was not to fleshed out back in the movies.
 The tale is ultimately about a coming of age coronation on a planet, some sort of conspiracy, and the events that follow there on.
 It also filled in a bit more about Count Dooku as well, though not much mind you, it showed a bit more of his decent and ultimate fall from the Jedi.
 Overall, was a pretty good read all things considered.

+5. <b>Harvest Home</b> by Thomas Tryon (3-15-22) - Overall I was not impressed with this book.
+I believe I had read it was similar to Children of the Corn back before I decided to buy it.
+I thought the book overall was well written, I just found the overall story somewhat boring.
+The last couple of chapters were interesting, but not nearly enough to bring this to even a so-so read.
+The basics is a city family moves to this small middle of nowhere town.
+Then we slowly get involved with the methos and mythology of the town and their belief system.
+It just takes way to long to get going.
+In likely hood, I will not be reading anything else from this particular author is this is what I have to look forward to.

 ### Currently Reading

 1. The War on Science by Shawn Otto
-2. Harvest Home by Thomas Tryon
+2. Resident Evil: Underworld by S. D. Perry

-### Current Book Completed Count as of 2-22-2022
+### Current Book Completed Count as of 3-17-2022

 Non-fiction - 2\
-Fiction - 4
+Fiction - 5